-101. The Uniform Housing Code, 1997 Edition, published by the International Conference of Building Officials, 5360 South Workingman Mill Road, Whittier, California 90601, is hereby adopted and is made a part of this Code by reference with the same force and effect as if fully set forth herein, subject to the amendments set forth in Article 8 of this Code.
+101. That Housing Code known as the "e_Uniform Housing Code," 1997 Edition, which was promulgated and published by the International Conference of Building Officials, 5360 South Workingman Mill Road, Whittier, California 90601, the purposes and subject matter of which among other things is to protect the public health and safety as set out in Section 102 of said Code, is hereby adopted and enacted as the primary Housing Code of the County and is made a part of this Code by reference with the same force and effect as if fully set forth herewith herein, with specific modifications as indicated below.subject to the amendments set forth in Article 8 of this Code.

-102. Refer to Article 2, Chapter 1, Section 101.10 in this Code for an explanation of the section numbering and cross-referencing system used for the amendments.
+102. Refer to Article 2, Chapter 1, Section 101.23101.10 in this Code for an explanation of the section numbering and cross-referencing system used for the amendments.
 Ventura County amendments to the Uniform Housing Code are found in Article 8 of this Code.